PorcoRosso85/spec/docs/ci/PHASE1-FINAL-CERTIFICATION.md

 ---

-## Important: SSOT Reference Rule
+## Important: SSOT Reference Rule (Operational)

-Per **Rule 1**, SSOT is always "the current HEAD commit when this certification is finalized".

-If you are reading this in the future:
-1. Check current HEAD: `git log --oneline -1`
-2. If HEAD differs from SSOT stated above, use **current HEAD as authoritative**
-3. Verify: `git show <HEAD> -- docs/ci/PHASE1-FINAL-CERTIFICATION.md`
+**This certification's audit baseline is fixed at commit `80b7eaa`.**

+For future operations (Phase 2+):
+- When creating new certification documents, use the same pattern: **document's commit = audit baseline**
-This prevents "SSOT drift" where older reports reference stale commits.
+- This prevents "SSOT drift" (reports referencing stale commits)
+- Rule 1 principle: "One document = one audit baseline" (not a moving HEAD)

 ---